 Increased self awareness and the ability to know what you want and how to get what you want.

 Enhanced awareness of your feelings and the ability to act appropriately.

 You will value yourself more and want to satisfy your needs rather than doing what others think you should be doing.

 Your relationships may change; you may enjoy improved relationships or be able to end relationships that don't satisfy you.

 My Counselling came to a natural end in July 2014.
-And I left feeling a lot stronger emotionally and with a toolkit of coping Stratagies that I use in my daily life now.
+And I left feeling a lot stronger emotionally and with a toolkit of coping Strategies that I use in my daily life now.
+AP 2015

 We train our bodies to become fit, flexible and healthy, however, we often ignore our minds which may lead to unhealthy or troubled minds.

 Learning mindfulness enables you to develop a healthier mind, enabling you to become more focused, centered, calm and self aware.

 Mindfulness is fitness training for the mind.

 What is Mindfulness?